tyedge/holbertonschool-low_level_programming/0x03-more_functions_nested_loops/README.md

 10-print_triangle.c - this function prints a triangle, followed by a new line

-Document last edited by Ty Edge on Wednesday, February 22, 2019.
+Document last edited by Ty Edge on Friday, February 22, 2019.